esorelle/cell-analyzer/README.md

 	• img### specifies the image replicate for a single condition; ex: img001

-• for now, cell-analyzer only supports single-channel grayscale TIFF iamges
+• cell-analyzer now supports single- and multi-channel TIFF iamges

 • feel free to make modifications based on your file names, data format, etc.

-• these aspects are currently under development
+• aspects of the code may be infrequently updated

 # how to use cell-analyzer